 The Wesley Foundation at UVa-Wise is here to provide students with an open arena for exploring one's faith and learning about what it means to be in relationship with God, others, and all of creation, through Jesus Christ.
 Through our many opportunities for worship, fellowship, spiritual growth, and service, students will experience the Christian faith as being very relevant to today and vital for lasting fulfillment.

 MEET YOUR CAMPUS MINISTER

 The Campus Minister at the Wesley Foundation at UVa-Wise is Reverend Beth Tipton.
-Beth is a Deacon in the United Methodist Church.
+Beth is an ordained Deacon in the United Methodist Church.
 She has been at UVa-Wise since 2003 and she absolutely LOVES it!
 She is originally from all over having grown up as a military brat.
 Beth has degrees in Biology, Chemistry, Business Administration, Christian Education, as well as a minor in music.
 She graduated in 2007 from Asbury Theological Seminary.